 what is chemoembolization?

-- Metastasis (spread) to the liver from:
+- Metastasis (tumor spread from another area) to the liver from:

 - Colon cancer